zapier/visual-builder/docs/_embed/quick-account-creation.md

 ## Add support to the Partner API

-1. Send users to the URL below to create an account and redirect them into the Editor setup with the Zap template set in the parameters:
+1. Use the URL below to initiate Quick Account Creation, then redirect users into the Editor with the Zap template set in the parameters:
 `https://zapier.com/webintent/create-zap?
 template=<zap-template-id>&
 utm_source=partner&